Xin-Zhou-smu/xin-zhou-smu.github.io/_pages/about.md

 Teaching
 ======
-  * Teaching assistant of IS 786 Advanced Research Topics (2023-24 Term1, SMU)
+  * Teaching assistant of IS786 Advanced Research Topics (2023-24 Term1, SMU)
   * Teaching assistant of IS111 Introduction to Programming (2022-23 Term2, SMU)

 Talk